 2. Provide A Proper Routine Or Structure

 Once you divulge your kid’s behavioral pattern, the next step is to create a task schedule on a daily basis.
 This could be as simple as waking up on time or performing simple jobs.
-An ideal way to help kids teach responsibility is by setting up a proper routine, which could include things like:
+An ideal way to teach kids responsibility is by setting up a proper routine, which could include things like:

 - How and when to brush teeth?